Skip to Content

 Baked Gnocchi with Broccoli

-Cheesy, gooey, hot and bubbly—this one-pan baked gnocchi with broccoli is 100% pure certified comfort food, and it’s ready in just about 20 minutes.
+Cheesy, gooey, hot and bubbly—this one-pan baked gnocchi with broccoli is 100% pure certified comfort food!

 cheesy Baked Gnocchi with broccoli in a cast iron skillet

 We’re pulling out all the stops on this one—a bubbly, creamy sauce, doughy pillows of gnocchi and OK, yeah, some broccoli for good measure.
 Actually, the broccoli is in there to brighten things up a little, add lots of nutrition, and round this out into a true one-pan meal.
 That said, the broccoli is also in there because (like the sophisticated adults we are) we really like broccoli.
-And eating stuff you really like is what this meal is ALL about.
-It’s not about feeling virtuous, or about deprivation—nope!
-It’s about indulging in a fabulously creamy, melty, pan of pure comfort.
-And, this streamlined baked gnocchi recipe is about getting that cozy, comforting meal on the table in just about 20 minutes.
+We also really love gnocchi!
+For more inspiration be sure to check out our Gnocchi with Bruschetta Sauce and Sausage, Spicy Gnocchi with Fennel and Mushrooms, Sheet Pan Gnocchi with Roasted Broccoli Pesto or our Pasta Round Up.

-Ingredients for baked gnocchi with broccoli, chicken stock, cream cheese and shredded mozzarella
+Ingredients for baked gnocchi, broccoli, chicken stock, cream cheese and shredded mozzarella

 You see a short ingredient list, and you’re already on board, right?
 Then, you look a little closer and notice that two of the ingredients are CHEESE.
-Oh yes.
-Sign me up!
-OK, so here’s all that you’ll need to make this pared down, no-fuss, cheesy baked gnocchi with broccoli:
+Here’s all you’ll need to make this cheesy baked gnocchi with broccoli:

 • Broccoli!
 You’ll need about three cups of chopped broccoli, which is roughly what you’ll get from a single large head of broccoli.